 Medical School: University of Vermont College of Medicine

-Residency: Children's Hospital & Research Center Oakland
+Residency: Children s Hospital and Research Center at Oakland

 Board Certification: Pediatrics Developmental and Behavioral - Board Certified